How to create an adapter for the TFS Integration Platform - Part VI: IAnalysisProvider

 High Watermark

-High watermarks are a very interesting feature of the platform, and they let you store a value in the database for the usage of identification of change groups.
-One aspect I liked of it’s construction is its use of generics, meaning you can work with the types that make the most sense, so I have Int and DateTime, and as you associate a name to it.
+High watermarks are a very interesting feature of the platform, and they let you store a value in the database for the usage of identifying change groups.
+One aspect I liked about its construction is its use of generics, meaning you can work with the types that make the most sense.
+So I have int and DateTime, and you associate a name with it.

-To get the value from the database you called the Reload method, to set the value and save call Update.
+To get the value from the database, you call the _Reload_ method.
+To set the value and save, call _Update_.

 highWaterMarkDelta.Reload();